 CPR stands for cardiopulmonary resuscitation.
 It’s a life saving medical procedure which is given to someone who is in cardiac arrest.
 It helps to pump blood around the person's body when their heart can’t.

-A cardiac arrest is caused by an electrical problem in the heart.
-This electrical problem causes the heart to stop pumping blood around the body and to the brain.
+is caused by an electrical problem in the heart.
+This electrical problem causes the heart to stop pumping blood around the body and to the brain. cardiac arrest

 It causes the person to fall unconscious and stop breathing.
 Without CPR the person will die within minutes.